allu77/autodl/README.md

 Running this script will cause `monitor-download` to stop all active downloads for a sleep time (as configured in `/etc/autodl/autodl.conf`).
 You can change add further sleep time by specifing -s option.

+## add-amule-downloads and add-torrent-downloads ##
+`add-amule-downloads`
+`add-torrent-downloads`

+This two script execute a configured command to get new amule or torrent links.
+If a new link is found, it is added to aMule or Trasmission download queue. `monitor-download` is then added to crontab.